bryancalisto/spufi/README.md

 # spufi
-CLI network spoofer made with Python and Scapy.
+CLI network spoofer (and other tools) made with Python and Scapy.